atsign-foundation/at_client_sdk/at_client_mobile/example/EXAMPLE.md

               backgroundColor: Theme.of(context).primaryColor,
             ),
             onPressed: () async {
-              // Get the List of AtKeys
+              // To get the List of AtKeys, call the getAtKeys function.
               List<AtKey> response =
                   await _clientSdkService.getAtKeys(
                 sharedBy: atSign,